View your Traffic Quota with vnstat - Network monitoring

 CentOS Nov 4, 2017

-If you are running a virtual private server (like me), you probably restricted with a bandwidth quota.
-To view your current traffic consumption, you can install a tool called vnStat.
+If you are running a virtual private server, you might be restricted by a bandwidth quota.
+To view your current traffic consumption, you can install a tool called vnstat.

 Most of your installed services on your virtual private server generate bandwidth traffic.
 You generally can distinguish the traffic in transmit tx and receive rx.

-With vnStat, you can monitor all data by month, week, hour and day.
+With vnstat, you can monitor all data by month, week, hour and day.
 It is also very lightweight in using system resources.
-So, the CPU usage is low.
+So, the CPU and Memory usage is low.

 How can I install this tool?

-If you haven't already done, enable EPEL repositories.
+If you haven't already done, enable EPEL repositories on the CentOS host.

 yum -y install epel-release && yum -y update